-Kentucky agricultural cash receipts set a record $6.5 billion in 2014, but fell to $5.4 billion in 2016.
-Receipts in 2017 were reported at $5.7 billion due to greater livestock sales.
+Kentucky agricultural cash receipts (sale of crops and livestock) set a record $6.5 billion in 2014, but fell to $5.4 billion in 2016.
+Receipts in 2017 were reported at $5.6 billion due to greater livestock sales.
 Crop sales continue to decline due to price received by farmers.

 Kentucky's top agricultural enterprises based on sales:

 These versatile crops are used for animal feed, , foods, fuels, and can be found in thousands of products.
 Feed grain sales totaled $1.5 billion in 2017.

 Broilers (chickens raised for meat), eggs, and turkeys provided Kentucky farmers more than $1.2 billion in 2017.

 HORSES & OTHER EQUINE

 Horses, ponies, donkeys, and mules have an annual economic impact of $4 billion.
 Horse sales in 2017 totaled nearly $1 billion.

 Kentucky is home to more than 2 million cattle and calves and is the largest beef cattle state east of the Mississippi River.
 Sales totaled $740 million in 2017.

 While hay does not bring as much money from sales as other crops and livestock, hay (cut and dried grasses for feed) are produced on more than 2 million acres, more than any other crop.
 Kentucky soils, water resources, and climate make the commonwealth the perfect place to feed grazing animals.